Sznapsollo/PrivThing/README.md

 ### Passwords

-PrivMatter has capabilities to encrypt / decrypt notes containg security data like passwords, private data etc.
+PrivThing has capabilities to encrypt / decrypt notes containg security data like passwords, private data etc.

 Password is not saved or send anywhere.
 There is no reminder for it.
 You forget it then you have a problem ;-)